phantomcyber/splunk-soar-sdk/docs/getting_started/defining_asset.rst

-Defining your app's asset configuration
+Defining Your App's Asset Configuration
 =======================================